BaiTheBest/SparseLLM/README.md

 - `--dataset`: The dataset to use for evaluation.
 We support datasets like `c4`, `wikitext2`, and `ptb`.
 - `--sparsity`: The desired sparsity level (percentage of weights to be pruned).

+**Remark:** OPT-350M is currently not supported by our method, due to potential numerical stability issue.

 ### Example for Pruning LLaMA-2:

 For **LLaMA-2** models, use the llama_main.py file and specify the model path as `meta-llama/Llama-2-7b-hf`.
 Here is an example command for pruning LLaMA-2-7B: